Connect with us

 Ball’s legacy, lost and found

-Dean mass-produced the treatment and published a of articles on chaulmoogra oil.
+Dean mass-produced the treatment and published a series of articles on chaulmoogra oil.
 He renamed Ball’s method the “Dean Method,” and he never credited Ball for her work.

 Ball’s other colleagues did attempt to protect Ball’s legacy.
 A 1920 article in the Journal of the American Medical Association praises the Ball Method, while Hollmann clearly credits Ball in his own 1922 article.